jorgeponto/a11y/a11y-statement.md

 ## I. Compliance status

-This <span>website</span> is <mark><span id="status-compliance">a) fully compliant/b) partially compliant/c) not compliant</span></mark> with Decreto-lei n.º xx/2018 de xx de xx - Acessibilidade dos conteúdos de sítios web e de aplicações móveis. <mark>The non-compliances and/or the exemptions are listed below</mark> (this sentence appears only when you chose b or c).
+This <span title="a)website, or b) mobile application" class="conditional-text">website</span> is <mark><span id="status-compliance">a) fully compliant/b) partially compliant/c) not compliant</span></mark> with Decreto-lei n.º xx/2018 de xx de xx - Acessibilidade dos conteúdos de sítios web e de aplicações móveis. <mark>The non-compliances and/or the exemptions are listed below</mark> (this sentence appears only when you chose b or c).

 <mark>**Non-Accessible content**</mark> (section only appears if I. needs a non-compliance list)